leenathomas01/adaptive-cognition/README.md

 Modern AI systems are stateless by design.

-Every query is processed as if no prior reasoning exists — recomputing the same logic, re-ingesting the same context, re-deriving the same conclusions.
+Most queries are processed as if no prior reasoning exists — recomputing the same logic, re-ingesting the same context, re-deriving the same conclusions.

 This creates a **Redundancy Tax**: a structural cost overhead where a significant portion of inference spending goes not toward new thinking, but toward repeating old thinking.

 The environment AI runs in has changed.
 Conversations are long.
 Agents run multi-step loops.
 Context windows stretch to hundreds of thousands of tokens. **Usage patterns became stateful.
 Architecture stayed stateless.**

-That mismatch is the financial wall.
-And it's self-inflicted.
+That mismatch is becoming a financial wall—and it is largely self-inflicted.

 ---